 Due to the extensive geographical area, we appreciate our community reporting any faults or concerns such as potholes, blocked drains or damaged footpath.
 To make a report, please contact Customer Service during office hours.

-Occasionally, during a peak rain and storm period, there may be some delay due to the large number of requests.
+Our maintenance crews will then inspect and, if required repair the fault.
+Occasionally, during a peak rainstorm period, there may be delays due to the large volume of incoming requests.
 Your patience is appreciated during these times.

-In some instances, the problems are larger than a simple maintenance repair.
-These problems will be escalated to our Engineering Department for further investigation.
+In some instances, the issue may require more than a simple maintenance repair.
+Such issues will be escalated for further investigation.